 Gopal Raghavan, Ph.D., CEO and Co-founder of Eta Compute, is an expert in engineering design and innovation for advanced technologies that solve the world’s toughest challenges.
 Prior to co-founding Eta Compute, Dr. Raghavan was the CTO of the Cadence Design Systems IP Division.
 Before Cadence, he co-founded Inphi Corporation (NYSE: IPHI), a company that set new standards for ultra-high bandwidth optical solutions.
 Before Inphi, he worked at Hughes Research and for Intel.
 Dr. Raghavan earned his bachelor’s degree in technology from the Indian Institute of Technology, Kanpur, and both his master’s and doctorate degrees in electrical engineering from Stanford University.

 Narayan Srinivasa, Ph.D., CTO of Eta Compute, is an expert in machine learning and neuromorphic computing and its applications to solve real world problems.
 Prior to Eta Compute, Dr. Srinivasa worked at Intel Labs as chief scientist and senior principal engineer, leading the work on neuromorphic computing.
 Before Intel Corporation, he was the director for the Center for Neural and Emergent Systems at Hughes Research Laboratories.
 Over an 18-year period, he served in various capacities including the principal investigator for DARPA programs SyNAPSE, Physical Intelligence, UPSIDE and others.
 Dr. Srinivasa has 51 issued patents, published over 90 articles in peer-reviewed journals, and was keynote speaker at several international conferences.
+He is also on the Editorial Board of the Frontiers in Neuromorphic Engineering Journal.
 Reports about his work have also appeared in The Economist, MIT Technology Review, Wired, and Forbes.
 Dr. Srinivasa has a Ph.
 D. from the University of Florida and was a Beckman Post-Doctoral Fellow at the University of Illinois at Urbana-Champaign.

 David Baker, Ph.D., is the Chief Architect at Eta Compute, where he develops asynchronous processors, and standard logic for energy constrained applications.
 Prior to Eta Compute, Dr. Baker held a number of founder, vice president and director positions at Ambiq Micro, Firefly CPU, Green Hills Software, Legerity, Inc., SigmaTel, Inc., Brooktree, Compaq Computers, and IBM and others.
 Dr. Baker earned his bachelor’s degree in electrical and electronics engineering from New Mexico State University, and both his master’s and doctorate degrees in electrical and electronics engineering from The University of Texas at Austin.
 He has been awarded more than 40 patents.